 The Federal Aviation Administration, under part 141 of the Federal Aviation Regulations, has set the minimum time for an applicant to obtain a commercial certificate at 190 hours.
 If you have already achieved your private pilot certificate with instrument rating, chances are you already have close to half of the hours required.
 Choosing the right schedule is up to you.

 Training will be conducted under FAA Part 141.
 Ocean Aviation reserves the right to train students under Part 61 should the student not maintain standards.

-We recommend contacting our enrollment counselors at email@example.com to discuss your individual needs.
-As trained professionals that will take the time to discuss your individual course requirements.
-They are happy to discuss a schedule and price quote based on your individual needs.
+We recommend contacting our enrollment counselors at firstname.lastname@example.org to discuss your individual needs.
+They are trained professionals that will take the time to discuss your proposed schedule and individual course requirement.
+We are always happy to discuss your proposed training schedule and price quote based on your individual needs.